 Kiplinger's Personal Finance

 Esswein joined Kiplinger in May 1984 as director of special publications and managing editor of Kiplinger Books.
-In 2004, she began covering real estate for Kiplinger's Personal Finance.
-She writes about the housing market, buying and selling a home, getting a mortgage, and home improvement.
+In 2004, she began covering real estate for Kiplinger's Personal Finance, writing about the housing market, buying and selling a home, getting a mortgage, and home improvement.
 Prior to joining Kiplinger, Esswein wrote and edited for Empire Sports, a monthly magazine covering sports and recreation in upstate New York.
 She holds a BA degree from Gustavus Adolphus College, in St. Peter, Minn., and an MA in magazine journalism from the S.I.
 Newhouse School at Syracuse University.

 Rental income is considered "passive," and traditional and Roth IRA contributions must come from "active" income, or compensation from working.